abhivaikar/seed-static-site/src/content/privacy-policy.md

 ## International Users

-Seed is a client-side extension that does not collect or transmit data to our servers.
+DataSeed is a client-side extension that does not collect or transmit data to our servers.
 If you use cloud AI providers:
 - OpenAI: Data may be processed in the United States
 - Gemini: Data may be processed by Google globally
 - DeepSeek: Data is processed in the People's Republic of China (DeepSeek servers are located in China)